JHenzi/OrcaRewardDashboard/README.md

 # 🧠 Solana Rewards & Trading Bot Tracker

+> **📢 AI-Assisted Development Disclosure:** This project was initially created as a personal pet project and has been significantly enhanced through the use of **Cursor**, an AI-powered coding assistant.
+We believe in full transparency about our development process.
+[Read our full disclosure →](VibeCoded.md)

 A Flask web application that tracks and displays Solana rewards from [**Orca** liquidity pools](https://docs.orca.so/) using the [Helius API](https://docs.helius.dev/). **Now featuring an experimental automated trading bot for SOL/USDC swaps via the [Jupiter Ultra API](https://dev.jup.ag/docs/ultra-api/)!** In addition to passive liquidity tracking, the app now includes:

 - 💸 **Real-time SOL/USDC Liquidity Pool Monitoring** - Tracks token redemptions and rewards from Orca's concentrated liquidity pools using CLMM tech [at Orca.so](https://docs.orca.so/).